paulliwali/aaronson-oracle-baseball/README.md

 Adapting [Aaronson's Oracle](https://github.com/elsehow/aaronson-oracle/blob/master/README.md) to predict a starting pitcher's next baseball pitch.

-The idea is to use a simple algorithm of remembering the most probable next thing given the past n combinations to make a *surprisingly* good prediction.z
+The idea is to use a simple algorithm of remembering the most probable next thing given the past n combinations to make a *surprisingly* good prediction.

 ## Pseudo-code